The importance of building relationships in leadership positions

 • Operate their business in such a way that benefits not only employees, but society as a whole

 Maintaining all four of these objectives requires a mastery of personal relationships.
 In the case of the first three, leaders must take the time to develop relationships with their employees and continue nurturing those relationships on an ongoing basis.
-The fourth item in the list requires thinking of a business’s relationship to the society it participates in and benefits from.
-To do both of these things, leaders must look at their leadership status as a relationship in itself.
+The fourth item in the list requires thinking of a business’s relationship to the society it participates in and from which it benefits.
+Leaders must look at their leadership status as a relationship in itself.

 Leadership as a relationship